a-bakos/books-courses/README.md

 Leil Lowndes | [How to Talk to Anyone](https://www.amazon.co.uk/How-Talk-Anyone-Success-Relationships/) | Harper Element

 ---
-### Skimmed and/or skipped:
+### Skimmed and/or skipped and/or paused:

 Possible reasons:

-1. Momentarily uninteresting topic
+1. (Momentarily) uninteresting topic
 2. The writing style doesn't work for me
+3. The knowledge included has to be preceded by other skills before moving onto it

 #### 2017